TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/1. Main_Window_Functions/Organize_Functions/README.txt

 %________________________________________________________________________________________

 %% Function to Organize all basic mainapp values, properties, app parts and variables.
-% This function is called all over the toolbox to reorganizes datasets.
+% This function is called all over the toolbox to initiate and organize app
+% windows and datasets

 % This is used, to initiate variables when the GUI is started, when data is
 % extracted (delete old data and autoset some values to match the new dataset), data is loaded (delete old data and autoset some values to match the new dataset)
 % or preprocessed